Table of Contents

 The hybrid is setup for neutral flight, but it gives you the control and ability to produce more shape on your shot.

-Overall, most seniors will thrive with the Stealth 2 thanks to its rescue design, but if you prefer the added forgiveness of draw bias, think about the Stealth 2 HD Rescue.
+Overall, most senior golfers will thrive with the Stealth 2 thanks to its rescue design, but if you prefer the added forgiveness of draw bias, think about the Stealth 2 HD Rescue.

 KJ Choi – Irons